Dawood-Sheikh/Credit-card-fraud-detection-project/README.md

 3. Container Instances

 #### *Problem Statement/Opportunity*
-Identifying the fraudulent credit card transactions so that customers are not charged for the items that they did not purchase.
+To identifying the fraudulent credit card transactions so that customers are not charged for the items that they did not purchase.

 #### *Project Description:*
 This project is created with the help of Azure machine learning studio and AutoML to find a pattern between Fraudulent and Non-fraudulent transactions.
-This is done with the help of Logistic Regression which found the pattern in the 30 features provided in the dataset ([more info on the dataset](https://github.com/Dawood-Sheikh/Credit-card-fraud-detection-project/blob/main/Dataset%20Info.md)) and distinguishes between each transaction.
-An average of 97% of accuracy is achieved by the experiment on the training data and the best model is picked and used on test data and used for deployment.
-The deployed model is stored in container instancesbwhich can be used by any person when called.
+This is done with the help of Logistic Regression which finds the pattern in the 30 features provided in the dataset ([more info on the dataset](https://github.com/Dawood-Sheikh/Credit-card-fraud-detection-project/blob/main/Dataset%20Info.md)) and distinguishes between each transaction.
+An average of 97% of accuracy is achieved by the experiment on the training data.
+The best model is picked and applied on test data and used for deployment.
+The deployed model is stored in container instances which can be used by any person when called.
 A more detailed explanation is given below:

 ##### Creating the workspace:
 The first step in creating the project was creating a workspace in the Azure portal.
 The workspace was created with the help of Machine Learning resource.
 One needs to click on create button and fill in all the relevant details needed to create the workspace.
 ![Machine Learning Resource](https://user-images.githubusercontent.com/93479207/153747468-d6e758b1-7375-487c-86f9-9fa0abcf24ca.jpg)

-After filling in all the details press **review & create** to conclude the process and wait for the deployment of the resource.
+After filling in all the details click on **review & create** button to conclude the process and wait for the deployment of the resource.
 ![Credit card fraud detection resource](https://user-images.githubusercontent.com/93479207/153747484-be92e7e8-9016-40c3-a85c-87b7915bb8e0.jpg)

 ##### Working on Machine Learning Studio

    ###### Creating Instances
    After creating the workspace one can launch Machine Learning Studio and work on creating their ML model.
 Before working on the actual code we need to assign a Virtual Machine for the experiment which can be done with the help of Compute Instances.
 It is a managed cloud-based workstation for data scientists.
-You can build and deploy models using integrated notebooks and the following tools in Azure Machine Learning studio:
+You can build and deploy models using integrated notebooks.
+The following tools can be used in Azure Machine Learning studio:
 - Jupyter
 - JupyterLab
 - VS Code (preview)